mental health training

 We offer two different types of trainings - community trainings and workplace trainings

 - COMMUNITY TRAININGS - Building Hope offers a mental health training once a quarter that is open to the entire community.
-If you do not see any upcoming mental health training dates on the calendar of events, please email Casey at firstname.lastname@example.org and she can give you information about our upcoming trainings.
+If you do not see any upcoming mental health training dates on the calendar of events, please email Ravi at firstname.lastname@example.org and she can give you information about our upcoming trainings.

 Want more detailed information about QPR and MHFA?
 Click HERE